adnanhaq30/blog/_posts/2022-06-25-Security-Explained-sqli.md

 ### In Browser

-- On browsing the `sqli.php?id=1` , the following query is executed, hence Returns all the products of category 1
+- On browsing the sqli.php?id=1 , the following query is executed, hence returns all the products of category 1
 ```sql
 SELECT * FROM products where category='1';
 ```